KrailOrg/krail/docs/tutorial-configuration-from-ini.md

 #More layers

-When an application uses comprises multiple libraries, there may be occasions when mutliple sets of configuration are required.
+When an application uses comprises multiple libraries, there may be occasions when multiple sets of configuration are required.
 You can add as many configuration files as you require.

 ##Adding another ini file